Comfortable and Furious

 Cast, crew:

-Vera Farmiga stands out as parapsychologist Lorraine Warren, even if I thought I was watching Maggie Gwyllenhall.
+Vera Farmiga stands out as parapsychologist Lorraine Warren, even if I thought I was watching Maggie Gyllenhaal.
 She pulls off some very good slow stare takes that convey the ripe horror of being a psychic in such an infernal environment.
 Ron Livingston mostly conveys a less star-powered take on James Brolin’s patriarch from The Amityville Horror.
 Joseph Bishara delivered a good soundtrack, almost all strings, but helping the scares of the jump cuts to reverberate.

 Conclusions: